Favorite Albums of 2018

 18 May 2018

-wish I had a better word than "experimental" to describe it.
+"Our Place" is absolutely the album I most respect from 2018.
+I wish I had a better word than "experimental" to describe it.
 It's beautiful.
-It fuses art
+It fuses art rock, folk, and spacey psychedelic (psy-fi?) music into a narrative of existential fear and acceptance framed by the death

-not at random, but exactly when it should.
-Some tracks like "Waiting Room" have more
+squealing synths.
+Vocal delivery softens and explodes, not at random, but exactly when it should.
+Some tracks like "Waiting Room" have more straightforward composition.
+Others like "Bless the Decomposers" could practically rub elbows with `musique concrete` tunes.
+Best of

-and transforming, the album feels cohesive; it makes sense from start to end.
+all, despite all of this shifting and changing and transforming, the album feels cohesive; it makes sense from start to end.

 favorite track(s): The User, In, Out, Bless the Decomposers